matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Sentiment score and magnitude from Cloud Natural Language API.

-### Summary
+### Summary.

 - Invoke Google's machine learning APIs, using Google Cloud Client Libraries in programming language you choose.

 ***

-## Cloud Functions
+## Cloud Functions.

 - Google Cloud services emit "events" (file uploaded to google cloud storage bucket etc).
 - External services invoke functions.
 - Your functions respond to event.
 - Functions can write back to the cloud or call other APIs.

-**Cloud Functions enable event-driven, serverless, highly scalable microservices**
+**Cloud Functions enable event-driven, serverless, highly scalable microservices.**

 - Each function is a lightweight microservice.

-**Cloud Functions use cases**
+**Cloud Functions use cases.**

 - Cloud functions can serve as webhooks:
     - You can set up a webhook that is invoked automatically after each commit to a Git repository.
     - External and internal clients can make direct HTTP calls to invoke microservices that are deployed as cloud functions.
 - For lightweight extract, transform, load or ETL operations:
     - File uploaded to Cloud Storage, a cloud function can be triggered to transform and upload the contents to a database.
 - Process IoT streaming data or other application messages that are published to a pub/sub topic.

-**Cloud Functions features**
+**Cloud Functions features.**

 - Pay as you go.
 - No servers to provision, manage or upgrade.